dnatalchuk/tagscale/README.md

 ./bin/tagscale-cli summary --range 7
 ```

-You can override the AWS region and shared config profile, adjust the AWS request timeout, or emit JSON instead of
+You can override the AWS region and shared config profile, adjust the AWS request timeout (must be greater than 0), or emit JSON instead of
 the default table output (supported values: `table`, `json`):

 ```bash